 ISSUANCE OF KEYS

 Department managers, deans and administrators will be responsible for reviewing and approving employee key requests and/or lock changes.
 Key(s) cannot be requested by anyone with less than Department Head authority.
 All requests for lock and key changes must be made via e-mail to the Campus Safety Department.
 All lock maintenance requests should be made through the Facilities work order system.
 The key-holder to any university facility assumes responsibility for the safekeeping of that key and its use.

 Requests for re-keying/re-coring must be approved and submitted by the department managers, deans or administrators.
-The request will be sent to Lt.
-Dominic Vimarco via e-mail, approved by the Director of Campus Safety and sent to the key shop for implementation.
+The request must first be approved by the Director of Campus Safety.
 The requesting department will be charged for this work.

 In order to receive a new key, the old key must be exchanged for the new one.
 A departmental designee will assume responsibility for collecting old keys before new keys are issued by Campus Safety.